WHO

 clinical mental health counseling from the University of North Alabama.
 She became

-interested in working with trauma victims during her graduate studies and specifically
+interested in working with trauma survivors during her graduate studies and specifically

 was interested in learning the TF-CBT model and working with young people.
 While